Capturing vertical information in radially symmetric flow using hyperbolic shallow water moment equations: Introduction

-The goal of this paper is to derive and analyze moment equations for shallow flows in a cylindrical coordinate system.
+The goal of this paper is to formulate, analyze and simulate moment equations for shallow flows in a cylindrical coordinate system as the necessary step towards a future two-dimensional hyperbolic model.
 The SWE formulated in cylindrical coordinates are widely used.
-The reason for this is that for many classical applications such as tsunamis \cite{tsunamiHakata,deb_roy_nonlinear_2007} and tropical cyclones \cite{tropicalCyclones}, a system expressed in cylindrical coordinates is more appropriate.
-From a mathematical point of view, a coordinate transformation can also be beneficial.
-The Cartesian SWME are not rotationally invariant and this can be inconvenient as it complicates the computation of the system matrix and the characteristic speeds.
-By transforming the system to cylindrical coordinates \((r,\theta,z)\), it is intrinsically easier to impose rotational invariance.
-Rotational invariance is then equivalent to requiring that the flow properties do not depend on the angular variable \(\theta\).
+The reason for this is that for many classical applications such as tsunamis \cite{deb_roy_nonlinear_2007,tsunamiHakata} and tropical cyclones \cite{tropicalCyclones}, a system expressed in cylindrical coordinates is more appropriate.
+Starting from the cylindrical SWE, an axisymmetric system that models the evolution of flow that only varies in the radial direction can be obtained by setting the angular derivatives to zero.
 In this way, axisymmetric SWE are classically obtained \cite{axisymmetricGravityCurrents,selfSimilar}.
-The extension to axisymmetric SWME in this paper suffers from the same loss of hyperbolicity that is observed in the one-dimensional case.
-Analogously to the one-dimensional HSWME in \cite{HSWME}, \emph{Hyperbolic Axisymmetric Shallow Water Moment Equations (HASWME)} are derived in this paper to overcome the hyperbolicity problem.
-The new axisymmetric models are pseudo-two-dimensional: there is propagation of information in one direction, but the model describes two-dimensional flow.
+We show that the extension to axisymmetric SWME suffers from the same loss of hyperbolicity that is observed in the one-dimensional case \cite{HSWME}.
+As an extension of the one-dimensional case, \emph{Hyperbolic Axisymmetric Shallow Water Moment Equations (HASWME)} are derived for the axisymmetric case in this paper to overcome the hyperbolicity problem.
+The new axisymmetric models are pseudo-two-dimensional: while there is only a radial dependence of the variables, the model describes two-dimensional flow.
 In this way, the axisymmetric model can be seen as the next step towards the analysis of a full two-dimensional model.

-First, we prove that the new model is hyperbolic and compute the propagation speeds.
-Next, we perform numerical test for discontinuous and smooth initial conditions to investigate the accuracy of the models.
+We therefore prove that the new models have real eigenvalues.
+Then, we state the hyperbolicity of the new models as proved in \cite{Bauerle_Rotational} for two-dimensional Cartesian models.
+Next, a finite volume method tailored to a cylindrical grid is described and numerical tests for discontinuous and smooth initial conditions are performed to investigate the accuracy of the new HASWME model.
 In particular, we show that the hyperbolic regularization results in a numerical solution with less oscillations in a dam break situation.
 For this test case, it is shown that the hyperbolic model is more accurate for short time horizons.
-Further, we show that the approximation error decreases when the order increases for smooth initial data, thus indicating convergence.
+Further, we show that the approximation error decreases when using more moments for smooth initial data, thus indicating convergence.